Selling clothes online: how to set up an apparel store

 You can use a 360° view with the Imajize app from the Ecwid App market, along with static photos.
 You can even put video to your product details page to good use.
 To make it easier for customers to look at details, use the Image Zoom app.

 No matter if it’s a kid’s fashion or wedding dress, items in your shop will have several variations of size or color (maybe fabric, too).
-To showcase all possible variations of a product on one product page, you have to create product options and product variations (each possible set of options for a product makes a variation).
+To showcase all possible variations of a product on one product page, you have to create product options, input fields, and product variations (each possible set of options for a product makes a variation).

-Adding an option to an item in your Ecwid store is a simple process.
+Adding an option or input field to an item in your Ecwid store is a simple process.
 Go to the Catalog → Products page of your Ecwid admin and choose your product.
-Then go to the Options tab, enter the option name, and choose the input type.
+Then go to the Options tab, enter the option/field name, and choose the input type.
 For size, choose Size type.
 For colors, you can choose Radio Buttons and fill in the proper colors.

 🎦 Watch the quick video guide on how to create options to learn more.

-Let’s take a closer look at what you can set up with product options in your Ecwid store:
+Let’s take a closer look at what you can set up with product options and input fields in your Ecwid store:

-- Size, colors, materials, sleeve length, and other variants of shapes and forms.
+Size, colors, materials, sleeve length, and other variants of shapes and forms.
 You can include all these options on the product page.
-Enter the option name and choose Drop-down List, Radio Buttons, Size, or Checkboxes from the Input type drop-down in the Options tab.
-Check the Do not preselect default value box, so your customers can make their choice before adding the product to the cart.
+Enter the option name and choose Drop-down List, Radio Buttons, Size, or Checkboxes from the Option type drop-down in the Options tab.
+Choose None.
+Require customers to select in the Value selected automatically field, so your customers can make their choice before adding the product to the cart.

 To change the price depending on an option (e.g., silk shirt cost extra $3 compared to cotton one), add a price modifier for each option’s values.
 You can assign price modifiers to drop-down, checkbox and radio buttons option types.